Herihor: Herihor and the Nodjmet problem

 Normally, she is identified with the mummy of a Nodjmet which was discovered in the Deir el-Bahari cache (TT320).
 With this mummy two Books of the Dead were found.

 One of these, Papyrus BM 10490, now in the British Museum, belonged to "the King's Mother Nodjmet, the daughter of the King’s Mother Hrere".
 Whereas the name of Nodjmet was written in a cartouche, the name of Hrere was not.
 Since this Nodjmet is mostly seen as the wife of the High Priest Herihor, Herere's title is often interpreted as "King’s Mother-in-law", although her title "who bore the Strong Bull" suggests that she actually must have given birth to a king.

+However, recently, the common opinion that there was only one Queen Nodjmet has been challenged and the old view that the mummy found in the Royal Cache was that of the mother of Herihor rather than his wife has been revived.

+Although it is beyond dispute that Herihor had a queen called Nodjmet (this was already recognised by Champollion), as far back as 1878 Édouard Naville postulated that Herihor must have had a mother called Nodjmet.
+He did so on the basis of Papyrus BM 10541, the other Book of the Dead found with her mummy.
+As A. Thijs has recently pointed out, it is indeed remarkable that, although Herihor figures in P. BM 10541, Nodjmet nowhere in her two Books of the Dead is designated as "King’s Wife".
+All the stress is on her position as "King’s Mother".
+This is true for all the sources found in the Royal Cache.